-The book, Oileáin, gives readers details about landing on the islands, camping spots, availability of drinking water, tidal streams, history, plants and wildlife, and general information.
+Oileáin gives readers details about landing on the islands, camping spots, availability of drinking water, tidal streams, history, plants and wildlife, and general information.
 It is intended to be similar in purpose to a nautical pilot or sailing directions, but dedicated to sea kayaks and other very small craft.

 Here is an extract for Old Moore’s Almanac readers.

-Meaning “Broken Fort”, Dún Briste is well named.
+Dún Briste (broken fort) is well named.
 It consists of a sea stack broken away from the massive cliffs at Downpatrick Head.
 It is said there were people in residence when in 1393 it broke away.
 The rescue operation must have been something, though the gap will not have been as intimidating as now.
 The stack measures about 20m by 60m, and about 100m separates it from the mainland.
 Dún Briste rises absolutely vertically on all sides, and though it appears very sharp from the headland, it is more squat when seen from the side.

 A plaque commemorates those locals who sided with the French when they landed nearby at Kilcummin just outside Killala in the invasion of 1798.
 The invasion force was at first successful, and took all before it, including Castlebar, capital of Mayo.
 Heading eastwards, it ran out of steam and was finally defeated in Roscommon a few weeks later.
-The French soldiers were treated as prisoners of war and sent home, but the local civilian insurgents were dealt with as unsuccessful civilian insurgents have typically been dealt with down the ages.
-Special enthusiasm was shown in dealing with the locals at the epicentre of the whole business who were thought to have sided with the enemy.
+The French soldiers were treated as prisoners of war and sent home, but the local insurgents were dealt with as they have typically been dealt with down the ages.
+Special enthusiasm was shown in dealing with those thought to be ringleaders.
 Herded towards Downpatrick Head, they were forced over the edge into the blowhole and a gruesome death in the waves far below.

-Locals fish from these cliffs in a special way, especially in the horseshoe bay just east of the headland.
+Locals fish from these cliffs in a special way, particularly in the horseshoe bay just east of the headland.
 A long line is uncoiled and arranged to run free on the ground.
 A baited hook, a weight, and a big slab of timber several metres up the line is swung by hand in ever-increasing arcs above the head.
 Finally the throw is made, and the business end finishes up floating way below.
 Huge Pollack are caught this way, and hauling them up is very hard work.

-More reliably sheltered is the E-facing, smaller beach at L774-284, on the eastern side of the southern tip.
-Here, there is limited parking but excellent camping beside the ruin of a house at the southern end of the beach.
+More reliably sheltered is the east-facing, smaller beach on the eastern side of the southern tip.
+Here, you’ll find limited parking but excellent camping beside an old ruined house at the southern end of the beach.
 Otherwise camping is impractical as the fields are stocked.
-There is a tide-dependent beach and a good flat grass area at the NE side opposite the bridge at L768-299.
+There is a tide-dependent beach and a good flat grass area at the north-east side opposite the bridge.

 David Walsh is a 63-year-old Dublin solicitor and Notary Public, living and working in Ranelagh with his wife Sheila.
 He has four children and one grandson.
 David has legally represented many outdoor pursuits national organisations – Irish Canoe Union, Mountaineering Council of Ireland, BirdWatch Ireland, Underwater Ireland, AFAS, IASTT.
 Originally a keen walker, then climber, he has always also had a wide general interest in outdoor pursuits, including cycling, birding, canoeing and some SCUBA.
 On a sailing/climbing trip to Spitzbergen in 1990 he saw sea kayaks glide between icebergs in remote frozen Magdalena Fjord.
 He was blown away.
 The next part of his life began immediately.
 Islands became David’s focus.